jesseraypaulsen/nodecards/README.md

 - bug: drag delay (consider: data from the originating click event and its relation to the drag handler)

-- bug: after you zoom out, when you drag the active card the element and the node fall out of synch
+- bug: after you zoom out, when you drag the active card the element and the node fall out of synch. likewise if you open the console (or close it if it was open when the app first loaded), or change the browser vieport size in any other way.

 - bug: when the card is in "active.locked" some of the buttons should be disabled.